 In the afternoon, continue your exploration at the exquisite Hotel de Ville (the Paris City Hall).
 Then ease into the Le Marais District – one of our favorite places in Paris to see.

 The historic area is marked by grandiose architecture, a notable Jewish community and a youthful vibe.
-Wandering the ancient lanes and stepping into hidden courtyards is one of the top things to do – however, there are a few attractions to seek out.
+Wandering the lanes and stepping into hidden courtyards is a great way to explore – however, there are a few spots to seek out.

 The Maison de Victor Hugo and Musee Carnavalet are both free and excellent museums.
 Other sights that should not be missed are Place des Vosges, the Church of Saint-Paul-Saint-Louis and Rue des Rosiers.